-The Compensation Committee met twice in 2019.
-The main topics discussed by the Committee, and on which it made recommendations to the Board of Directors, were the grant of share options (BSA) to independent directors and consultants, and free shares (AGA) to employees and senior executives, as well as the review of corporate objectives achievement for 2019 and the related variable compensation for officers.
+The Compensation Committee met four times in 2020.
+The main topics discussed by the Committee, and on which it made recommendations to the Board of Directors, were the grant of share options (BSA) to independent directors and consultants,

-14.3.3 NOMINATIONS COMMITTEE
+14.3.3 NOMINATIONS COMMITTEE.